Common Questions:

 Question: Do I need auto insurance?

-Answer: Auto insurance is not required for employment but is recommended to get more hours.
+Answer: Auto insurance is not required for employment, but it is recommended to get more hours.
 We will do our best to place employees with as many hours as we can; but most clients require transportation.

 Question: Do I need a car?